muqiuhan/Vercos/README.md

 This is not a new Version Control System.
 It simplifies many features and codes based on the current git, which can be used for teaching and research, or secondary development based on this project.

+The goal is simple, fast, cross-platform and beautiful command line output.

 ## Build and Publish

 This project enables .NET Native AOT construction by default: